jj1bdx/avrhwrng/ipsj-iots2015/slides/iots2015-rikitake-hrng.md

 * *PROPRIETARY* hardware
 * Possible *BACKDOORS*
-* Might be too *SLOW*
+* Might be too *SLOW* (taking hundreds of system clocks for each call)

 ---

 # Why *original* HRNG?

 * Required for *sufficient strength* of seeding /dev/[u]random
-* Fast and sufficient seeding
+* Fast and more unpredictable seeding
-* Fast enough to feed all applications
+* Fast enough to feed all applications through making /dev/[u]random sufficiently random

+---

+# Obtaining statistically sound result

+* Periodic measurement of output statistical characteristics is required
+* The same measurement for *raw* output is recommended for early failure detection
+* Whitening by cryptographic hash functions (SHA256, SHA512, etc) is necessary to obrain statistically good and sound result

 ---